The Hunt cleverly walks the line between intense action and political satire.

 Though its critics would suggest otherwise, The Hunt shrewdly avoids taking sides, instead pointing out that political extremism can go both ways while making fun of the absurdity of taking messages at face value.
 The importance of a politically charged text message to the plot brings to mind the power of cancel culture and the danger of a single comment fuelling the fire of scandal.
 There are other enjoyable elements in The Hunt beside the political.
 The frequent action is consistently entertaining, and there never seems to a moment to catch your breath – making for a suspenseful watch.
 Protagonist Crystal (Betty Gilpin) does not receive much character development (nor do any of the characters for that matter), but Gilpin’s performance more than makes up for it.
 With fantastic dry humour and a calculating intelligence, Crystal’s ability to think three steps ahead of everyone else really makes you root for her.

-While some of the jokes land better than others, The Hunt is certainly worth the watch for those who don’t take themselves – or politics – too seriously.
+While some of the jokes land better than others, The Hunt is certainly worth the watch for those who don’t take themselves – or everything relating to politics – too seriously.
 Its grisly, darkly comedic violence is combined with a sincere message that avoids straying into a lecture, and manages to find humour in the depressing circus of the political world.

 The Hunt, directed by Craig Zobel, is distributed in the UK by Universal, certificate 15.
 It is available to rent via Amazon, iTunes and other VOD platforms.